 \section{Introduction}

-Open quantum systems are those where the system interacts with the environment.
-As a result of such interactions, the system experiences different types of quantum errors.
-These errors can be either stochastic or coherent \cite{failuredist, Greenbaum_2017}.
-Pauli errors are well-known stochastic errors while Z-rotations are the counter part coherent errors.
-While there has been extensive research on understanding the impact of these errors on specific quantum circuits \cite{Reiner_2018, xue2019effects}, their impact on generic quantum algorithms has not been studied in the same manner.
-In particular, there is scarce research on the impact of logical errors on quantum algorithms.
-In this work, we evaluate the impact of logical errors on quantum algorithms revealing the algorithmic resilience of the algorithms.
+Current quantum computing devices are experiencing quantum (noise) errors that inhibit the success of quantum algorithms \cite{bharti2022noisy, Leymann_2020}.
+Quantum errors are the result of the interactions in open quantum systems.
+These errors can be either stochastic or coherent \cite{devitt2013quantum, failuredist, Greenbaum_2017}.
+Pauli errors are well-known stochastic errors.
+On the other hand, coherent errors are systematic (rotation) errors such as Z-rotation errors around the Z axis.
+While there has been wide-ranging research on understanding the impact of these errors on variational algorithms \cite{ding2022evaluating, fontana2021evaluating, quiroz2021quantifying}, specific quantum circuits \cite{Reiner_2018, xue2019effects}, quantum compiling \cite{sharma2020noise}, or with limited scope \cite{berberich2023robustness, volya2020special}, the impact \emph{logical} stochastic and coherent errors on canonical quantum algorithms has not been studied in the same manner.
+Therefore, in this study, we evaluate the impact of logical stochastic and coherent errors on six quantum algorithms exploring their algorithmic resilience.
+In particular, we explore \emph{gate and qubit logical errors} which are the abstraction that an algorithm faces as opposed to physical noise such as those caused by quantum decoherence, circuit artifacts, and cross interactions.
+Studying logical errors provides a direct way to assess intrinsic algorithmic resilience to quantum errors.

-The time evolution of open quantum systems is typically described by the Lindblad master equation.
-In the Linbladian evolution, a quantum system is represented as a density matrix and the system's evolution corresponds to the density matrix.
-In contrast, in the quantum jump formalism \cite{PhysRevLett.68.580, Molmer:93}, the system's dynamics is described by the evolution of the state vector.
-This jump formalism is a stochastic method that describes open quantum systems based on Monte Carlo simulations of the state vector.
-While being equivalent, the jump method is often computationally cheaper than the Lindbladian in the simulation of quantum systems.
+Our timely work is setting a beginning in understanding the effects of logical errors whose current occurrence rates ($1.7 \times 10^{-6}$ per cycle) can now allow the logical performance scaling with increasing qubit numbers as reported in a recently announced breakthrough by Google Quantum AI \cite{google2023suppressing} where a logical qubit prototype was successfully built.